ravn/java8-presentation/MarkdownPresenter-master/presentation.md

     }

-1. This allows multiple inheritance as Traits do in Scala.
+1. This allows restricted multiple inheritance (see Scala Traits)
 2. Implementing multiple interfaces defining the exact same default method is a compilation error.
 3. You cannot define variables in an interface so you cannot keep state in